Shelter Series: Carolina Built: The story of Josephine N. Leary

 Carolina Built is a historical novel set in the factual story of Josephine N. Leary, an African-American entrepreneur and woman behind the 1894 J.N.
 Leary Building on South Broad Street in downtown Edenton.

 For a fun twist on a Shelter Series, we encourage you to buy and read Carolina Built beforehand to join a preservation minded book club event.
-The book is available at a discount for Shelter Series attendees at Flyleaf Books (link to purchase coming soon).
+The book is available at a discount for Shelter Series attendees at Flyleaf Books HERE.

 Although this is a free program, registration is required.